 We may earn money or products from the companies or links mentioned in this post.

 In a galaxy far, far away, … Or maybe just in Anaheim, California…lies the planet of Batuu.
-For years, young jedis have waited for the addition of a new land, themed after a remote planet.
-And on May 31, 2019, they will be able to experience Star Wars: Galaxy’s Edge (aka Star Wars Land) at Disneyland Resort.
+For years, young jedis have awaited the addition of a new land, themed after a remote planet.
+And now, guests are able to experience Star Wars: Galaxy’s Edge (aka Disneyland’s Star Wars Land) at Disneyland Resort.

 What We Know About Disneyland’s Star Wars: Galaxy’s Edge